-written by Mahan Mohammadi, PhD student & International Ambassadors
+Written by Mahan Mohammadi, Ph.D.
+Candidate & International Ambassadors

 Nowadays the work environment has become more of a digitized and conceptual entity for many companies than a real place.
 Running works from distances and “telecommuting” is increasingly becoming a norm for many technologically oriented businesses.
 Few have ignored technologies such as videoconferencing, which significantly lowered workplace travel and administrative costs.
 But now using mobile devices and cloud computing innovations for data transfer and storage, “work” can be done almost anywhere for many intents and purposes.

 This may lead to the point that all business would be conducted by numerous and diffused “remote” offices, without any central business offices.
 For any of this brings a much greater degree of flexibility on how, where, and where workers get their job done. all these changed in the work atmosphere pose new challenges for managers and company owners to maintain distributed work environments without relying on values that can be added only by in-person relations.
 This has raised questions about how multicultural and globalized workplaces will prevent conflicts that eventually occur between language, cultural, regulatory standards and other barriers.

 Increased interconnectivity, along with bringing together people from around the world, brings closer competition with broad implications for outsourcing, cost pressure, and local economic conditions.

 Apart from these widespread debates, for employees who are used to working in the traditional “office,” which requires physical presence, adjustment to these new realities could be difficult or disorienting.
 Just like with any technology, when transitioning to some fundamentally different business paradigms, organisations have to be very careful.